KQM-git/TCL/general-mechanics/bugs.md

 * By crawling into a horizontal position, interacting with a character in teapot, and executing a plunge attack, it is possible to get your character to stand in a [horizontal position](../evidence/general-mechanics/bugs.md#horizon-tech-sequel) (as long as they are in an animation or partially clipped into a surface).
 * Going into the Time option in the Paimon Menu will pause the dying animation.
 However, gravity still continues working if your character is collapsed on a slope.
 This can result in some... *interesting* [scenarios](../evidence/general-mechanics/bugs.md#dying-animation-pause).
 * If you swap quick enough, the character you swap to can ["steal" the other character's Elemental Burst animation](../evidence/general-mechanics/bugs.md#characters-steal-burst-from-each-others).
+* You can attack with a Fishing Rod if you exit Fishing while the ping is fluctuating.
+This is just a [visual bug](../evidence/general-mechanics/bugs.md#fishing-is-kinda-boring).

 ## Weapons